 The food options at Dotonbori are endless.
 Be it street snacks, fast meals, or exquisite dining, there is always something to satisfy every palate.

-Most of the restaurants open till wee hours, offering high-quality food that will never disappoint.
+Most of the restaurants open till the wee hours, offering high-quality food that will never disappoint.
 Make sure to try Takoyaki (grilled octopus), the local specialty!

 Shinsaibashi is the largest, oldest, and busiest shopping district in Osaka.
-At its center of Shinsaibashi is Shinsaibashi-Suji, a covered shopping arcade located north of Dotonbori and is connected by Ebisu bridge under the Glico running man billboard.
+At the center of Shinsaibashi is Shinsaibashi-Suji, a covered shopping arcade located north of Dotonbori and is connected by the Ebisu bridge under the Glico running man billboard.